tonyjacobscloudpro/cdmo-edw-ingestion/README.md

 ### Step 2.
 Create a SAS Token in storage account for Notebooks to Access
 - Create SAS Token
-- Token will be added to notebooks code for adls access
+- Keep note of SAS Token.
+It will be added to notebooks code for adls access.

-### Step 1.
-Create medallion architecture in ADLS

-### Step 2.
+### Step 3.
 Create sample incoming datasets
 - Extract raw data (e.g., CSV/JSON files) from source systems or APIs.
 I implemented the faker library to create 5 datasets that I'd be able to use as an example for ingesting data through the medallion architecture based on metadata driven config file.
 - The 5 dataset descriptions are below.
 - [View code to create fake/mock datasets](https://github.com/tonyjacobscloudpro/cdmo-edw-ingestion/blob/main/notebooks/01-cdmo-datasets-creation.ipynb)